MSCI Required Courses

 Var cr [up to 4 cr], Fall, Spring and Summer.

-A minimum of 14 credits is required in elective coursework: A wide variety of courses offered in the Division of Graduate Medical Sciences will count toward elective credit.
-A minimum of 14 credits must be taken as electives, directed study or practicum.
-Up to 4 credits may be taken as the practicum.
+A wide variety of courses offered in the Division of Graduate Medical Sciences will count toward elective credit.
+A minimum of 14 credits must be taken as electives, directed study or practicum, and up to 4 credits may be taken as the practicum.
 Please ensure that your electives are approved by your academic adviser before registering for them.

 GMS CI 660 Good Clinical Practices in Clinical Research